2003 FIFA Women's World Cup: Venues

 The tournament's 32 matches were played at six venues and organized into 15 doubleheaders, with the exception of the third-place and final matches, which were played on separate days.
 The Los Angeles area repeated as host of the final, which was moved from the Rose Bowl to the Home Depot Center, a smaller stadium in Carson, California.
 The matches were scheduled in doubleheaders and moved from four venues on the East Coast to two on the West Coast as it progressed to later matchdays.
 The size and scope of the tournament were also reduced from the 1999 edition due to the limited time to organize and prepare for the event.

 Mostly due to the rescheduling of the tournament on short notice, FIFA and the United States Soccer Federation were forced to creatively schedule matches.
 Nine doubleheaders were scheduled in group play (similar to the 1999 format).
 They also had to abandon the modern practice of scheduling the final matches of the group stage to kick off simultaneously.
 In Groups A and D, the final matches were scheduled as the two ends of a doubleheader.
 The final matches in Groups B and C were also scheduled as doubleheaders, but split between two cities, with a Group B match in each city followed by a Group C match.
-The four quarterfinals were also scheduled as two doubleheaders, and both semifinals were also a doubleheader.
+The four quarter-finals were also scheduled as two doubleheaders, and both semi-finals were also a doubleheader.

 The host stadiums were announced on June 13, 2003, including three large stadiums to open the tournament and three small, soccer-specific stadiums for later stages.
 Giants Stadium in the New York City area backed out of hosting after being unable to resolve scheduling issues with the New York Giants.
-For the tournament, Portland's newly renovated PGE Park (formerly Civic Stadium) received a new grass surface and temporary seating to expand capacity to 28,359; it had previously hosted several matches during the 1999 tournament.
+For the tournament, Portland's newly renovated PGE Park (formerly Civic Stadium) received a new grass surface and temporary bleachers to expand capacity to 28,359; it was the only venue to host matches during the 1999 and 2003 tournaments.
 Gillette Stadium replaced the demolished Foxboro Stadium, while RFK Stadium was chosen in place of Jack Kent Cooke Stadium in the Washington, D.C. area.
 The venues also employed new security measures that were required by the U.S. government following the September 11 attacks in 2001.